blackflux/object-scan/README.md

 When defined, this function is called after traversal as `afterFn(state = { result, haystack, context })`.

+Additional information written to `state` in `beforeFn` is available in `afterFn`.

+The content of `state` can be modified in the function.
+In particular the key `state.result` can be updated.

-If a value other than `undefined` is returned, that value is returned as the final result instead of `state.result`.
+If a value other than `undefined` is returned from `afterFn`, that value is written to `state.result`.

+After `beforeFn` has executed, the key `state.result` is returned as the final result.

 _Examples_:
 <details><summary> <code>['**']</code> <em>(returning count plus context)</em> </summary>